cutlerCLI/cutler/README.md

 ## Installation

-You can install cutler by running this command in the terminal:
+Copy and run the command below to install cutler:

 ```bash
 curl -fsSL https://cutlercli.github.io/scripts/install.sh | /bin/bash
 ```

-See ["Installation"](https://cutlercli.github.io/cookbook/installation.html) for other methods.
+Or, see ["Installation"](https://cutlercli.github.io/cookbook/installation.html) for other installation methods.

 > [!WARNING]
 > **DEPRECATION:** The x86_64 builds will soon be removed in favor of Apple Silicon, as Apple themselves have officially discontinued this timed architecture.